umee-network/umee/CONTRIBUTING.md

 ### PR & Merge Procedure

-- Ensure the PR branch is rebased on `main`
+- Ensure the PR branch is rebased on `main`.
-- run `make test-unit test-e2e` to ensure that all tests pass.
+- Run `make test-unit test-e2e` to ensure that all tests pass.
-- Merge the PR.
+- Merge the PR!

 ### Release Procedure